Sources: The Good, the Bad, and the Ugly

 - Magazine article (similar to newspaper articles, though magazines tend to publish less frequently, giving more time for editing)

 - Info from a dot org site (usually not trying to sell anything, but still, check source credentials)

 - Info from a dot edu site or dot gov site (usually more reliable than a dot com site)

 - Journal article (peer-reviewed journal articles are vetted by experts in the field)

 - Book published by an academic press (goes through an extensive editorial process)

-There are many characteristics to consider when evaluating the quality of a source; to review key concepts, please revisit the Foundations of Academic Writing presentation, "How to Look and Be Smart."
+There are many characteristics to consider when evaluating the quality of a source; to review key concepts, watch "How to Look and Be Smart."

 Finally, pro tip: sometimes, people hesitate to use Google Scholar (or regular Google) because they think the sources won't be academic enough.
 That's just silly; just use discernment.